thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://i.imgur.com/sNcaEdD.png)

-Welcome to the PostgreSQL REPL.
+Welcome to the PostgreSQL REPL!
 To get help, run the following command.

 ```text
 help